uscensusbureau/citysdk/README.md

   "geoHierarchy": { "state": { "lat": 28.2639, "lng": -80.7214 }, "county": '*' }
 }

-// Getting the stats for a single county filtering out any county with population over 100,000 {
+// Getting the stats for a single county filtering out any county with population under 100,000 {
   "vintage": 2016,
   "geoHierarchy": { "county": { "lat": 28.2639, "lng": -80.7214 } },